 We started out as an informal association of enthusiastic volunteers providing repair and home construction assistance.
 Habitat for Humanity helped to coordinate our transition into the larger organization.
 Throughout the 2000s, these faithful volunteers continued working, building about one home per year.
 In 2011,’s board of directors hired Stigers as the Operations Director.

 Over the past five yearshas gradually built a committed staff.
 This now includes a Construction Manager, a volunteer secretary/IT engineer, and a Development Engineer who focuses on fundraising.
 This has increased the outreach to the community and housing production.

 We have completed five houses since 2011 with two more currently under construction.
 Our most recent expansion efforts include a Critical Home Repair program which was started in late 2014.
 We have completed 20 repairs for low-income families in the last two years, and the program is now self-sustaining.

 is a small organization meeting clearly identified needs in the community.
 The organization has made significant progress in building its internal core of staff and board members with the experience to move the organization forward.
-Additional investments in planning, structure, skill development and external relations will ensure a strong foundation positioned to support the organization in the coming years.
+Additional investments in planning, structure, skill development and external relations will ensure a strong foundation positioned to support the organization for future generations.